totalnoMartina/cube-discovery/README.md

 The code for prompt asking user for a name is found [here](https://python-prompt-toolkit.readthedocs.io/en/stable/pages/asking_for_input.html)

+The ladder have special characters and were found [here](https://textart4u.blogspot.com/2012/03/ladder-text-art-ascii-art.html)

+Most of the art, like the horse, comes from this webpage [here](https://asciiart.cc/view/12452)

+The ascii art for the frame of the 'about' text is found [here](https://www.asciiart.eu/art-and-design/borders)

 The code for clearing the screen before moving on to next object is [here]( https://www.geeksforgeeks.org/clear-screen-python/)

 The help to find a list of functions is found on this [link](https://www.quora.com/How-can-you-make-a-list-of-functions-in-Python)